kaushikchaubal/home-recipes/README.md

 # Home Recipes

+## Background
-A simple full-stack app that uses a power-packed tech stack.
-Technologies used so far include:
+A simple full-stack app that uses multiple technologies to make it cross-platform, fast, efficient and cloud-native.
+Here is a list of technologies used for this project:
 * gRPC
 * Golang
 * Protobufs